 How Much Natural Sugar To Eat If Working Out?

 How much natural sugar is it okay to eat per day is working out for weight loss?
 Just because added sugar is bad for health and weight loss does not mean that we can demonize natural sugar as well.
 The inherent fear of sugar that most people have comes from ill-informed sources about fructose in fruit as well as some weight loss diets that call for the elimination of all if not almost all types of fruit.

-But as previously stated, natural sugar is not the enemy and you can eat as much of it as you’d like while working out and as part of your healthy diet for weight loss.
+But as previously stated, natural sugar is not the enemy and you can eat as much fruit, vegetables, and dairy as fit into your daily energy needs while working out and as part of your healthy diet for weight loss.
 The paradox of fruit sugar and obesity was discussed in some research published online in 2016.